 Bed partners’ and patients’ experiences after treatment of obstructive sleep apnea with an oral appliance.

 Living with obstructive sleep apnea (OSA) can be challenging.
 Living with someone who is diagnosed with OSA can present challenges as well.
 A recent study conducted by the department of stomatognathtic physiology at the central hospital in Vasteras, Sweeden aimed to evaluate bed partners’ and patients’ self-reports of general well-being, physical strength and mental energy after treatment for OSA with a mandibular advancement oral appliance (OA).
 134 patients who were diagnosed with true OSA were treated with an OA for more than one year.
 After treatment, a follow up questionnaire was sent to the patients and their bed partners.
 Both patients and bed partners reported improvement in all areas including general well-being, physical strength and mental energy as well as a decrease in daytime sleepiness.
 Dr. Stan Farrell has extensive training in treating sleep apnea and other sleep disorders.
-AZ TMJ offers one of the leading alternatives for the CPAP, which is an oral appliance that can be used in conjunction with a CPAP or as a stand-alone oral appliance depending on the severity of the individual’s OSA.
 If you think you might be suffering from obstructive sleep apnea, call Dr. Farrell at 480-945-3629 to schedule your consultation and visit AZ TMJ at www.headpaininstitute.com.

 Tegelberg A, Nohlert E, Bergman LE, Andrén A.